Ro9ueAdmin/microbomb/README.md

 ## How to Use
 Download the `microbomb.ino` file, open it in the Arduino IDE of your choice, and upload to your Arduino.
 Plug the Arduino into another computer, and wait until the computer freezes.
 It shouldn't take long. ;)

+## IMPORTANT: To safely plug the Arduino in Later
+Bridge pins VCC (or 5v), GND, and pin 7 with a 220 Ohm - 2KOhm resistor between VCC and the other two pins.
+This disables the fork-bomb part of the code, allowing you to safely plug the Arduino in to your device.